dtbuchholz/cookiecutter-poetry/{{cookiecutter.slug}}/.github/ISSUE_TEMPLATE.md

-* {{ cookiecutter.project_name }} version:
-* Python version:
-* Operating System:

-### Description
+## Summary

 Describe what you were trying to get done.

+- {{ cookiecutter.project_name }} version used:
+- Python version:
+- Operating system:

+## Details

-Tell us what happened, what went wrong, and what you expected to happen.
+Describe what happened, what went wrong, and what you expected to happen.

-### What I Did

 ```
-Paste the command(s) you ran and the output.
+Paste relevant command(s) or snippets.
-If there was a crash, please include the traceback here.
 ```